Amazon FBA for beginners

 In Helium 10 there is a tool called Follow Up which can send these emails for you.
 You can also use the ‘request a review’ feature inside the Amazon orders on your order page.
 I have tried this and I am not sure how well it works to be honest, but it’s worth a shot!

-Wow, that guide was a bit longer than I’d planned!
-So that’s a whistle stop tour, or step by step tutorial of what’s involved in setting up an Amazon FBA online business!
+So that’s a whistle stop tour of what’s involved in setting up an Amazon FBA business!
 If you would like more information, you might find my weekly newsletter useful – it’s jam packed full of tips for building and growing an Amazon FBA business.

 You might also like my Amazon FBA Tutorial: